Warm-starting active-set solvers using graph neural networks: Introduction

 These learning-to-optimize approaches vary in how closely they adhere to conventional solvers.
-Some focus on tuning hyperparameters \citep{sambharya2024blearning,doerks2025learning}, others learn entire update steps as a black box \citep{andrychowicz_learning_2016}, and hybrid methods combine learned updates with traditional steps to retain convergence guarantees \citep{banert2024accelerated}. \citet{sambharya_end--end_2023} employs a end-to-end approach by predicting the points to warm-start the solver, which are subsequently used to obtain a candidate solution.
-Prior work has also explored learning penalty parameters for splitting-based QP solvers \citep{ichnowski_accelerating_2021}, or predicting search directions for interior-point methods using LSTMs \citep{gao2024ipm}.
-Further approaches using hybrid methods use classification trees or k-NN classifiers \citep{klauco_machine_2019}, neural networks \citep{chen_large_2022} or transformers \citep{zinage_transformermpc_2024} to predict active constraints.
+Some focus on tuning hyperparameters \citep{sambharya2024blearning,doerks2025learning}, others learn entire update steps as a black box \citep{andrychowicz_learning_2016}, and hybrid methods combine learned updates with traditional steps to retain convergence guarantees \citep{banert2024accelerated}. \citet{sambharya_end--end_2023} employs an end-to-end approach by predicting initial iterates to warm-start the solver, which are subsequently used to obtain a candidate solution.
+Prior work has also explored learning penalty parameters for splitting-based QP solvers \citep{ichnowski_accelerating_2021, Saravanos2025}, or predicting search directions for interior-point methods using LSTMs \citep{gao2024ipm}.
+Further hybrid approaches employ classification trees or k-NN classifiers \citep{klauco_machine_2019}, neural networks \citep{chen_large_2022} or transformers \citep{zinage_transformermpc_2024} to predict active constraints.
 However, most machine-learning-based approaches for active-set methods ignore the structural properties inherent in optimization problems \citep{ klauco_machine_2019, chen_large_2022, zinage_transformermpc_2024}.